apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 ### `link`: the simplest widget

-First we'll need a folder for the module:
+First we'll need a folder for the module.
+In the terminal, from the project root, enter:

 ```bash
 mkdir -p lib/modules/link-widgets